-As of 2016, HIA has registered with Kurdish Regional government and started its humanitarian support activities.
 Most of the ACT members have been directly involved in Kurdistan Region of Iraq.
 Although under this appeal, the LWF, NCA, CA and HIA are jointly requesting for funds, DKH will work outside the appeal with a local partner within appeal's parameters.
 The LWF has mobilized approximately USD 4.5 million and extended support to the IDPs throughout Duhok governorate in order to meet a wide range of humanitarian needs.
 The LWF was supported in its operations by local organizations i.e. Christian Aid Nohadra Iraq (CAPNI) and JIYAN Foundation for Human Rights.
 Christian Aid, active in northern Iraq since 2014, is responding to humanitarian crisis through 6 local partners by focusing on early recovery, and provision of life-saving relief and protection.
 NCA has taken a lead role in implementation of WASH programs by posting WASH program coordinators and advisors in the field, with active support from WASH specialists from the Head Office.
 Since 2014, NCA has implemented WASH programs in Dohuk and Ninewa governorates for approximately 70,000 IDPs and Syrian Refugees.
+As of 2016, HIA has registered with Kurdish Regional government and started its humanitarian support activities.
+It has organized food and NFI distributions through local implementing partners CAPNI and Rehabilitation, Education and Community Health (REACH).